navis-org/navis/docs/quickstart.md

 In above code we asked for a skeleton, so the neuron returned is a [`TreeNeuron`][navis.TreeNeuron].
-Like all neuron types, this class is essentially a wrapper around the actual neuron data (the node table in case of skeletons) and has some convenient features.
+Like all neuron types, this class is essentially a wrapper around the actual neuron data (in case of skeletons, a node table) and has some convenient features.

 The skeleton's node data is stored as `pandas.DataFrame`: